 - Digestive sensitivities

 A healthy dog costs less each year.
-Dogs with long-term health problems can cost much more due to vet visits and medicine.
+Dogs with long-term health problems can cost much more because of vet visits, medicines, special food, testing, and ongoing care.

 Location and lifestyle impact